 Forms, found underMessagesin the left-side menu. - Press

 Create formand give a handle for the form.
-The handle is used as form name and identifier when including on the site.
+The handle is used as the form name and identifier when including on the site.

 Form actions

-Three values are possible: No action, Forward to email and Newletter signup
+Three values are possible: No action, Forward to email, and Newletter signup.

 | Action | Description |